 Quick Tip on ‘How to Write a Formal Job Application Email

 Here are some quick tips on how to write an email asking for a job vacancy:

 It is always advised that you should mention the name of the recipient to give it a personal touch.

 2. Don’t create a replica of your CV:

 Remember, you are not creating a copy of your CV.
 Hence, provide the highlights of key points in your CV and not the entire detail mentioned in it.

-As it is said, the first impression is the last impression.
+It is often said that first impressions are the last impression.
 In case of a job application letter, along with the opening lines, the strength of closing lines also matters a lot.
-At the end, the employer should be able to find a promising candidate in you, thus convincing him/her to shortlist your letter instead of sending it on trash mail.
+In the end, the employer should be able to find a promising candidate in you, thus convincing him/her to shortlist your letter instead of sending it on trash mail.

 A messy format of an application letter is a major turn-off for employers.
 Keep it organized to look neat and leave proper space between paragraphs.
 Make sure it is free from any typo or grammatical errors.